 "Promotion to Defined Equity Partnership is a recognition of consistent, outstanding contribution to WSHB’s success.
 This is an incredibly talented group of high-caliber lawyers and we are extremely proud to promote them within the partnership," stated Dan Berman, WSHB Firm Chairman and Founding Partner.

-The Defined Equity Partner Class of 2023 includes twenty-one outstanding attorneys: Lori Barker (New Orleans), Carlo Coppola (Los Angeles), Catherine Deter (Orange County), Steven Disharoon (Sonoma County), Sheila Fix (Glendale), Rebecca Gabroy (Orange County), Cathy Giannetta (New York), Vanessa Herzog (Los Angeles), Kimberly Jones (Tampa), Andrew Kessler (Philadelphia), Danielle Kuck (Thousand Oaks), Tracy Lewis (Orange County), Andrew Mallon (Orange County), Colleen McCaffrey (Atlanta), Graham Miller (Portland), Frances O'Meara (Los Angeles), Joel Odou (Las Vegas), Michael Partos (Glendale), Karin Schaffer (Portland), Christopher Seusing (New York), and Richard Singer (Boca Raton).
+The Defined Equity Partner Class of 2023 includes twenty-one outstanding attorneys: Lori Barker (New Orleans), Carlo Coppola (Los Angeles), Catherine Deter (Orange County), Steven Disharoon (Sonoma County), Sheila Fix (Glendale), Rebecca Gabroy (Orange County), Cathy Giannetta (New York), Vanessa Herzog (Los Angeles), Kimberly Jones (Tampa), Andrew Kessler (Philadelphia), Danielle Kuck (Thousand Oaks), Tracy Lewis (Orange County), Andrew Mallon (Orange County), Colleen McCaffrey (Atlanta), Graham Miller (Portland), Frances O'Meara (Los Angeles), Joel Odou (Las Vegas), Michael Partos (Glendale), Karin Schaffer (Portland), Christopher Seusing (New York), Richard Singer (Boca Raton), and David Webster (Northern California).

 Lori Barker: Lori Barker is the managing partner of WSHB's New Orleans office and a partner in the firm's two Texas locations.
 Lori has extensive experience representing insurers in Louisiana and Texas in a variety of first and third party disputes.
 She regularly evaluates coverage and advises carriers facing first-party and bad faith claims.
 Lori worked with an international insurer to coordinate its response to claims made following the SARS-CoV-2 pandemic.
 She is currently defending SARS-CoV-2 claims that have been filed in the wake of the Cajun Conti appellate court decision.
 Following the historically active 2020 and 2021 hurricane seasons, Lori advised international and domestic insurers.
 She was able to deploy creative solutions to fairly and promptly resolve disputes prior to litigation.
 Lori and her team are currently defending carriers in hundreds of suits pending in state courts, federal courts and in arbitration proceedings.
 Lori’s third party practice experience includes construction, premises liability, transportation and products liability.
 Lori has handled complex cases involving multiple parties and catastrophic injuries.